-From the analysis on table 3, there was no significant difference in the opinions of teachers who teach in the private schools and those who teach in the public schools on the infusion of EE in the Nigerian Primary school curriculum.
-The analysis showed the SPSS computer software X^2 Value of .192 (P>.05).
+From the analysis on Table 3, there was no significant difference in the opinions of teachers who teach in the private schools and those who teach in the public schools on the incorporation of EE in the Nigerian Primary school curriculum.
+The analysis showed the SPSS computer software X2 Value of .192 (P>.05).
 Therefore, the hypothesis was accepted.

-H^O2:Teachers will not differ significantly in their Opinions on the infusion of EE in the Nigerian Primary school curriculum on the basis of their qualifications.

-Findings is presented on table 4 below;
+HO2: Teachers will not differ significantly in their opinions on the incorporation of EE in the Nigerian Primary school curriculum on the basis of their qualifications.
+Findings are presented on Table 4.